monetate/django-debug-toolbar/docs/resources.rst

 Mastering Django Debug Toolbar: Efficient Debugging and Optimization Techniques
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This tutorial by **Bob Berderbos** provides an in-depth look at effectively using Django Debug Toolbar to debug Django applications, covering installation, configuration, and practical usage.
+This tutorial by **Bob Belderbos** provides an in-depth look at effectively using Django Debug Toolbar to debug Django applications, covering installation, configuration, and practical usage.